znotmezgit/my-aspire-project/README.md

   9. Navigate to Project left panel > start > test > Form.java
   10. Run 'Form'

+  More info: In this project, I just do the automation test for login, enter  OTP, select business role, additional details and get the last page text.

   IV.
 Aspire_Requirements_High_level_TCs.xlsx: Analysis requirements and breakdown the high level test cases for testing.